 Workshop: Presentation of the projects realized for the “Artist as a Teacher” module (II).

-Field trip to shows of contemporary art in Florence.
+Field trip to show of contemporary art in Florence: Palazzo Strozzi.

 Update the portfolio - presentation by students.

 In compliance with the Higher Education Opportunity Act Textbook Provision, SACI provides, when possible, the International Standard Book Number (ISBN) and retail price of required and recommended reading.
 Note: It is not necessary to purchase the books below.
 They are available for loan or consultation in the SACI Worthington Library.

 All the World's Futures.
 56th International Art Exhibition, Biennale di Venezia, Marsilio Editori, 2015.

 Bishop, Claire, Artificial Hells: Participatory Art and the Politics of Spectatorship, Verso, 2012.

 Burn, Gordon, and Damien Hirst, On the Way to Work, Faber and Faber, 2001.

 SBN: 9780571202577 (Retail price: $37.50)

 Christov-Bakargiev, Carolyn, Chùs Martinez, and Franco Berardi, Documenta 13: Catalog I/3, The Book of Books, Hatje Cantz, 2012.

 Harrison, Charles, and Paul Wood, eds., Art in Theory 1900-2000: An Anthology of Changing Ideas, Blackwell, 2005.